belindamo/quartz/content/🧪/Experiment Proposals/"LLM Operating System".md

 ---
-date: 2024-02-20
+date: 2024-04-29
 ---
 ## Summary

 Operating System where the set of LLMs is like the CPU, that self-builds this library based on relevant multimodal contexts.

-(1) self-discovery of a multi-level library of symbolic checks and prompt-based reasoning (2) long-context retrieval from library of function components (3) caches of vectors for retrieving derived content (4) database of exact-match multimodal user content (5) Self-generated evals
+1. self-discovery of a multi-level library of symbolic checks and prompt-based reasoning
+2. long-context retrieval from library of function components
+3. caches of vectors for retrieving derived content
+4. database of exact-match multimodal user content
+5. self-generated evals

 ## Related Works
 Here are the clusters of research papers that have inspired this